tariq-hasan/system-design/distributed-systems/data_synchronization_protocols/data_consistency_protocols.md

 Serializability ensures that the execution of transactions doesn't violate the consistency constraints of the database.

 Serializability is about ensuring that the execution of transactions in a database maintains consistency.
 They both aim to ensure consistency but at different levels and in different contexts.

+Purpose: Enforce consistency guarantees across distributed data stores to maintain data integrity.
+* Linearizability:
+    * How It Works: Operations appear instantaneous and consistent across all nodes.
+    * Use Case: Systems requiring strict consistency.
+    * Pros: Provides a strong consistency model.
+    * Cons: High latency and performance overhead.
+* Serializability:
+    * How It Works: Ensures that the results of executing transactions concurrently are equivalent to some serial execution.
+    * Use Case: Transactional databases.
+    * Pros: Ensures correctness in concurrent transactions.
+    * Cons: Complex to implement and can affect performance.
+* Eventual Consistency:
+    * How It Works: Updates are propagated to all nodes asynchronously, eventually leading to consistency.
+    * Use Case: Distributed systems where availability is more critical than immediate consistency.
+    * Pros: High availability and partition tolerance.
+    * Cons: Temporary inconsistencies are possible.